My philosophy is simple. I take steps my competitor’s don’t do to save my client’s time and money.

 Decisions of any of the appeal courts in determining the law are binding on the Landlord and Tenant Board, unless a higher level appeals court ruled differently.

 Landlord and Tenant Board adjudicators are required to decide cases the same way as the appeals courts have on the same set of facts.
 Our paralegals know the most important cases which have been decided by the appeal courts.
 Our paralegals are constantly learning by reading new case law every week.
-Your paralegal can submit to the board adjudicator the cases and make arguments why the board adjudicator must decide the case in your favour.
+Your paralegal can submit to the board adjudicator the case law and make arguments why the board adjudicator must decide the case in your favour.

 Case law also comes in another form.
 There are persuasive cases that your paralegal can rely on.
 Your legal representative in the Landlord and Tenant Board can present cases decided by other Landlord and Tenant Board adjudicators that have common facts.
 These are used to try to persuade a board adjudicator that a prior ruling by the board on the same or similar issues was reasonable and should be followed.